DIVE (describe – interpret – verify – evaluate)

 Organization

 The DIVE exercise can be done as part of a training or workshop on global competence development.
 It serves as an excellent ice breaker or conversation starter.
-It ususally has 2 rounds:
+It usually has 2 rounds:

 1. Introducing the DIVE model